 We are very pleased to see that Creative Scotland will be undertaking a Visual Arts Sector Review in Quarter 2 of 2014/15 and are looking forward to representing the visual arts and gallery education sector.

 Don’t forget to like engage Scotland on Facebook and follow @engagescotland on Twitter.

 Please do get in touch if you have any contributions for the newsletter or any thoughts or suggestions as to how engage Scotland can support you in your work.

 2014 engage annual International Conference to take place in Leeds

 engage International Conference 2014

 The annual engage International Conference brings together gallery and museum educators, artists, teachers, academics, directors, curators and all those involved in learning and the visual arts from the UK and abroad.

-The Conference, which will take place in Leeds in early November, will consider the innovative nature of gallery education; how innovation can influence future gallery education practice, and in particular how digital technologies and platforms can be used for innovation within gallery education.
+The Conference, which will take place in Leeds on Monday 10 and Tuesday 11 November, will consider the innovative nature of gallery education; how innovation can influence future gallery education practice, and in particular how digital technologies and platforms can be used for innovation within gallery education.